ajannesari/ajannesari/README.md

-# Hi there, I'm  Aza Jannesari 👋
+# Hi there, I'm  Azam Jannesari 👋

 A passionate **Software Engineer and IT Specialist** transitioning into the world of **Bioinformatics and Computational Biology**.
 With a solid foundation in software development and over 10 years of experience in academic teaching, I am highly motivated to apply **Artificial Intelligence and Machine Learning** to decode the complexities of genetics and drive breakthroughs in cancer research.